saltict/availproject.github.io/docs/about/introduction.md

 ## What's Next?

-With your foundational understanding of Avail, if you're new to the ecosystem, be sure to visit the [<ins>Getting Started</ins>](/category/get-started/) section.
+With your foundational understanding of Avail, if you're new to the ecosystem, be sure to visit the [<ins>New user guide</ins>](/category/new-user-guide/) section.

 Additionally, consider experimenting with a light client.
 For this, the [<ins>Quickstart guide</ins>](/build/quickstart/) is great resource.
 To run an Avail light client, all you need to do is install and use the Avail CLI.